Celarious/OpenShores-IP-Patch/README.md

 The plan is to ideally move the ASM code to our own separate custom DLL, however that requires matching the build toolchain first.

 To use the xdelta files, simply apply SoH_delta to Deantwo's original 2022 SoH .exe and auloginclient_delta to Deantwo's original 2022 AuLoginClient13.dll

+Might eventually create a patcher that automatically applies the xdeltas and redirect.dll to an existing copy of the 2018 client